uswitch/analytij/README.md

 Current [version](http://mvnrepository.com/artifact/com.google.apis/google-api-services-analytics/v3-rev116-1.20.0)

 Current functionality
-- Upload cost data csv to an account/property/custom-data-source
+- Upload cost data csv to an Google analytics account with an existing property.
+Property must have a view with a custom-data-source associated with it.
-- See upload status of a csv
+- See upload status of a csv given you know the account-id, property-id, data-source-id and upload-id.

 ## Usage